Equine facilitated Counseling

 I received my Bachelor’s in Child Development and Master’s in Counseling from the University of North Texas.
 My specialty is using play therapy as a means to work with children that are not cognitively or developmentally able to process their life experiences just yet through "talk therapy".
 I have experience with children, adolescents and families who have survived trauma, including victims of violent crimes, domestic violence, physical and sexual abuse, and interpersonal and relationship trauma.
 I have also counseled families as they deal with a medical diagnosis and navigating the hospital experiences for children.
 For the last 11 years, I provided services to children with emotional and behavioral struggles at Momentous Institute.
 Today, I spend my time working at my private practice and Equest, while I raise two really amazing mutts.

-To become an Equest counseling client, please contact Leslie West at email@example.com.
+To become an Equest counseling client, please contact the team at firstname.lastname@example.org.

-Active duty service personnel, members of the Guard or Reserve, or any veteran of the U.S. Armed Forces, and their immediate family members: NO COST
+Active duty service personnel, members of the Guard or Reserve, or any veteran of the U.S. Armed Forces and their dependents: NO COST

 Equest Program Counselor